joeyology/taleno-digital/src/pages/index.md

     features:
       - type: feature_item
         template: feature_item
-        title: Integrate your business data with less code
+        title: Integrate your business data with less or no-code
         content: >
           We can help you setup a low-code data integration platform in the cloud powered by Matillion.